 In order to enable visitors to see the many aspects of Kenyan culture, a "special village" is being constructed on the outskirts of Nairobi.

-In order to enable visitors to see the many aspects of Kenyan culture, a "special village" is being constructed on the outskirts of Nairobi.
+Background: In order to enable visitors to see the many aspects of Kenyan culture, a "special village" is being constructed on the outskirts of Nairobi.
 Kenya's Minister for Tourism and Wildlife Mr. J.L.M.
 Shako laid the foundation stone for a performance hall on Friday (15 October).
 In it tourists will see African dances, music, drama, and crafts.
 A warden's house and two dormitories for the performers and artists have already been built.
 Plans for later stages of the village will include the construction of traditional homesteads, an academy for the study of African dances, and the damning of a small valley to form a lake for fishing.
 The village is being developed by Bomas of Kenya, a wholly owned subsidiary of the government supported by the Kenya Tourist Development Corporation.
 The project will cost over one million pounds sterling.

 SYNOPSIS: A village designed to show tourists the many facets of Kenyan culture is now under construction on the outskirts of Nairobi.